bfontaine/which/README.md

 However, note that this implementation doesn’t support combined flags (e.g. `-al` won’t work, you’ll have to use `-a -l`).

+You’ll have to ensure that `$GOPATH/bin` is at the beginning of your `PATH` environnment variable if you want to use it instead of the original one.

 ## Install

     go get github.com/bfontaine/which